mdanlowski/rails/README.md

 ## users_and_posts

-- MySql exercise with users and dependent posts
+- MySql exercise with users and dependent posts [abandoned]